-OCR is part of the Cambridge Assessment Group, a department of the University of Cambridge.
+OCR is part of Cambridge University Press & Assessment, a department of the University of Cambridge.

-For staff training purposes and as part of our quality assurance programme your call may be recorded or monitored. ©OCR 2020 Oxford Cambridge and RSA Examinations is a Company Limited by Guarantee.
+For staff training purposes and as part of our quality assurance programme your call may be recorded or monitored. ©OCR 2024 Oxford Cambridge and RSA Examinations is a Company Limited by Guarantee.
 Registered in England.
-Registered office The Triangle Building, Shaftesbury Road, Cambridge CB2 8EA.
+Registered office The Triangle Building, Shaftesbury Road, Cambridge, CB2 8EA.
 Registered company number 3484466.
 OCR is an exempt charity.